mrz1999/Pormotional_week_Detection/README.md

 This is the first step (out of 2) of the FATER AWARD challenge organized by FATER.
 We were asked to detect the promotional weeks applied by their customers (supermarkets) on their products for sale.
+So it is a Classification Problem.
 We applied the anomaly detection and the SVM to accomplish this task.

 We had a data-set with 31239 rows and 11 features (name of the customer, date (week), units sold in that week, price per units, volume (number of units